marcospgp/wikipedia-metadata-parser/README.md

 ## Results

- With the help of glib's hashtables, we were able to parse 1.6GB of data and test several queries on it in a little under 12 seconds.
+ With the help of glib's hashtables, we were able to parse 1.6GB of data and test several queries on it in a little under 9.5 seconds (see results.txt).